Every single one of us will doubt our photography skills at one point or another - in fact, I would say it is at least a yearly occurrence for me 😀

 My photography course Auto to Awesome does just that, but if that’s not suitable for you because you take a different type of photos (or my Scottish accent would grate on you!!) then find another one - a well structured course is simply the quickest and fastest way to reach your goal so it’s definitely the path I recommend, whether you choose to learn with me or someone else.
 You are definitely not stuck for choice!

-If you are a beginner can also grab a seat in my FREE course, the Beginners Bootcamp, which has five video lessons that all work together to have you taking better photos in under a week!
-You can head on over here to find out more about it.
+If you are a Live Snap Love subscriber, you can also grab a seat in my FREE course, the Beginners Bootcamp, which has five video lessons that all work together to have you taking better photos in under a week!
+You can head on over here to find out more about it or sign up to the newsletter below (it's free!) and you'll get your first lesson within the hour :-)

 #3 - Stop Comparing Your Journey to Others